Schrausser/The_Nuremberg_Chronicle_1493_Tables/NC_note02.md

 >"The celestial consists of the angelic orders [..]
 The middle hierarchy embraces the Dominations, Principalities and Powers [...] the third restrain the powers of the **Devil** [...] the Lord [...] is considered as the salvation."

+For the *Epicurus paradox* as the incompatibility of evil with an omniscient omnipotent and benevolent God see e.g. Walker (1982) or Burns (1988).

 ## References

+Burns, J. P. (1988).
+Augustine on the Origin and Progress of Evil. *The Journal of Religious Ethics 16* (1): 9–27. http://www.jstor.org/stable/40015076.

 Schedel, H. (1493). *Liber chronicarum cum figuris et ymagibus ab inicio mundi*.
 Nuremberge: Antonius Koberger. https://daten.digitale-sammlungen.de/~db/0003/bsb00034024/images/index.html?id=00034024.